This page may contain affiliate links. Learn More.

 Cooking with kids is fun and rewarding!
 This Lotsa Pasta recipe was a huge hit here at Little Sprouts.
 Even the picky eaters like it.
+It just takes a little planning to learn how to teach kids cooking classes.

 Lotsa Pasta is easy, inexpensive, and something that’s great fun to cook with the kidlets.
 What could be better?
 The possibilities of what you could add to it are endless.
 You can use leftovers, whatever you need to use up from the fridge, and it’s healthy!